hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 If you use a db pool like `pgbouncer` you get to conveniently avoid this most of the time by naturally not really needing to set postgresql connections beyond 500-ish.
 However, _why_ you need to do so is never really explained.
 So here's the explanation: because any value of `max_connections` over 999 will cause your children will be devoured by Australian evil spirits.

+(But seriously, you can get as much as a [46% drop in queries per second](https://aws.amazon.com/blogs/database/performance-impact-of-idle-postgresql-connections/) in some cases)

 ---